niklasramo/mezr/README.md

 ### .offsetParent()

 Returns the element's offset parent.
-This function works in the same manner as the native [elem.offsetParent](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/offsetParent) method with a few tweaks and logic changes.
+This function works in the same manner as the native elem.offsetParent method with a few tweaks and logic changes.
+Additionally this function recognizes transformed elements and is aware of their local coordinate system.
 The function accepts the window object and the document object in addition to DOM elements.
 Document object is considered as the base offset point against which the element/window offsets are compared to.
-This in turn means that the document object does not have an offset parent and returns null if provided as the element.
+This in turn means that the document object does not have an offset parent and the the function returns null if document is provided as the argument.
 Document is also considered as the window's offset parent.
-Window is considered as the offset parent of all fixed elements.
+Window is considered as the root offset parent of all fixed elements.
 Root and body elements are treated equally with all other DOM elements.
 For example body's offset parent is the root element if root element is positioned, but if the root element is static the body's offset parent is the document object.

 **Syntax**